-A failure of the Ed Creek Diversion Channel could potentially affect the Tailings Dam by eroding the west bank of the channel towards the dam and undermining the dam foundation.
-The recommendation from 2014 to re-establish erosion protection still stands, and Teck have been investigating erosion protection options for the channel.
+A complete failure of the Ed Creek Diversion Channel could potentially affect the Tailings Dam by eroding the west bank of the channel towards the dam and undermining the dam foundation.
+That level of event could not occur within a one-year period given the current level of inspection occurring.
+However, a long-term solution remains the recommendation, first made in 2014, for Teck to re-establish erosion protection.
+Teck has committed to complete this work by the end of 2022 and are actively investigating erosion protection options for the channel given the lack of immediately available riprap material at site of appropriate size.